 ML, on the other hand, is transforming the use of industrial plant data.
 The technology is able to digest and learn from years of data to find trends, anomalies, etc in a way that is simply impractical for a human.
 And ML models can be trained to not only understand data but to make predictions and offer recommendations to plant operators.
 The emphasis is on helping with decision making – rather than just analytics.

-That’s why ML is at the heart of Carbon Re’s Delta Zero decarbonization platform.
+That’s why ML is at the heart of Carbon Re’s Delta Zero decarbonisation platform.
 By analysing sensor data gathered by distributed control systems, our technology creates a digital twin of an individual cement plant – delivering an accurate representation of the real-world performance of that specific plant.
 ML is then used to learn complex process control in a sophisticated simulation.
 The outputs are valuable insights into how to maximise efficiency, with specific and quantified recommendations – for things like kiln feed rate and I.D. fan speed – to be actioned by the operator.

 As this approach is based on ML, it brings faster improvements than traditional data science as the models get better over time and are easily scalable once they have learnt the intricacies of a plant.
 Our focus is on applying deep learning to understand the physical and chemical properties of a cement plant – rather than the classical shallow data science techniques.